jonnycomes/survivorpy/README.md

 # etc.
 ```

-More usage examples and full documentation will be added as the project develops.
+More usage examples and documentation will be added as the project develops.

 ## Data Source and Attribution